Taipei Marathon

 The Taipei Marathon (臺北馬拉松) is an annual marathon held in Taipei, Taiwan, on the third weekend in December.
-The event has an Elite Label from World Athletics and has been held annually since 1986.
+The event has a Gold Label from World Athletics and has been held annually since 1986.
 It is the preeminent long-distance annual running event in Taiwan.

 It ranks among Taiwan's top four marathon events, alongside the New Taipei City Wan Jin Shi Marathon, the Taiwan's Rice Heaven Tianzhong Marathon, and the Kaohsiung Fubon Marathon.

 History

 On December 22, 1985, the Chinese Taipei Athletics Association organized a road running demonstration event that served as a warm-up for the first Taipei International Marathon.

 The first Taipei International Marathon begins on March 9, 1986, with over 2,000 participants, including elite athletes from seven nations, running through the streets of Taipei.
 All of the starting and finishing points are on Ketagalan Boulevard.

 The Taipei International Marathon ran until 1989, when it was forced to halt due to the construction of the Taipei Metro.
 It has spawned a new marathon race, held on National Freeway 3, which is currently closed to traffic.
 After the Taipei International Marathon resumed, the event was renamed "Taipei Freeway Marathon" and relocated to National Freeway 1.

-Taipei International Marathon returns on November 14, 2001, with the starting and finishing points relocated to Taipei City Hall Square.
-The event was renamed "ING Taipei International Marathon" until 2008 after ING Aetna Insurance became the title sponsor in 2003.
+In 2001, the Taipei International Marathon was revived, being held on November 14.
+The start and finish line were relocated to Taipei City Hall Square.
+In 2003, Internationale Nederlanden Groep, N. V., through its Taiwanese subsidiary ING Aetna Insurance, was named title sponsor, with the race named the ING Taipei International Marathon.
+On October 20, 2008, during the global financial crisis during the year, as part of the Dutch government funding ING, they sold ING Aetnay to Fubon Financial Holding Co., which also included the Taipei International Marathon sponsorship.
+The current start line is at Taipei City Hall Square, with the finish line at Taipei Municipal Stadium.
+The half marathon course skips a loop at the 3.5 mile point at Patriot Road (Aiguo) where it goes to China Road (Zhonggua) and instead from Patriot Road goes to Chungching Road.

-Fubon Financial Holding Co. became the sponsor of the Taipei International Marathon in 2009.
-This year's race has 12,100 participants, the highest number in the event's history.
+The 2024 Marathon featured 12,614 participants and over 23,000 in the half marathon.
 The running route has also changed significantly, with the addition of a section of riverside park from Nangang to Songshan in 2011.